-Audits and Monitoring Studies.
+Audits and Monitoring Studies

 An energy audit is like a photograph in that it captures a situation at a single moment in time.
 An energy monitoring study is like a video in that it captures a succession of observations over a period of time.
-Because audits required less effort (a typical gin energy audit required approximately 4 h) it was possible to compare more facilities, gaining insight into the impact that design differences had on energy consumption.
-Energy monitoring studies provided sequential information through an entire season and made it possible to compare the impact that operation differences had on energy consumption (Hardin and Funk, 2012).
-This paper combined data collected during the past 3 yr from both energy audits and energy monitoring studies to provide a larger sample.
-Combined data acquired recently was compared to data compiled in 1962 through 1964 to determine changes in energy consumption over five decades.
-Now, as 50 yr ago, the data available was from a relatively small sample of the total number of gins in operation in the U.S. This comparison was limited statistically to presenting energy consumption trends.
+Because audits required less effort (a typical gin energy audit required about four hours) it was possible to compare more facilities, gaining insight into the impact that design differences had on energy consumption.
+Energy monitoring studies provided sequential information through an entire season and made it possible to compare the impact that operation differences had on energy consumption (Hardin IV and Funk, 2012).
+This paper combined data collected during the past three years from both energy audits and energy monitoring studies to provide a larger sample.
+Combined data acquired recently was compared to data compiled in 1962-64, to determine changes in energy consumption over five decades.
+Now, as fifty years ago, the data available was from a relatively small sample of the total number of gins in operation in the United States.
+This comparison was limited statistically to presenting energy consumption trends.
 There were not enough gins sampled, then or now, to assert that these numbers exactly represented the industry as a whole.

+Energy Audits

-Energy Audits.
-Energy audits were performed at 20 U.S. cotton gins in six states.
+Energy audits were performed at twenty U.S. cotton gins in six states.
 Gins were selected to represent a broad range of capacity and annual throughput.
 A single measure was made of the current drawn by one phase of each motor (multiple readings were recorded for motors with fluctuating loads).
-Current measurements were made with a clamp-on Greenlee CM-600 ammeter (Rockford, IL; ±2.5%).
-Hourly energy consumption was calculated as the product of current, voltage, power factor, and the square root of three (because all motors were three phase).
+Current measurements were made with a clamp-on Greenlee CM-600 ammeter (Rockford, Ill.; $\pm 2.5\%$ ).
+Hourly energy consumption was calculated as the product of current, voltage, power factor and the square root of three (since all motors were three phase).
 The product was normalized to energy consumption per bale by dividing by the processing rate at the time of the audit.
 This typically was higher than the processing rate averaged over the season as it did not include down time for cleaning and maintenance.
-Data from 1962 through 1964 also appeared to be based on audits.
+Data from 1962-64, also appeared to be based on audits.

+Energy Monitoring Studies

-Energy Monitoring Studies.
-Energy monitoring studies were performed at 7 U.S. cotton gins in four states.
-Current drawn by one phase of each motor (four gins), or each motor over 7.5 kW (10 hp) (three gins: but this captured 85% of the energy consumed) was sensed continuously for one or two seasons.
-The majority of motor loads were monitored using loop powered, 4-20mA output, selectable current range (0-30/60/120 amps) split-core current transducers (Hawkeye 921, Veris Industries, Portland, OR).
-Larger motors were monitored with similar but single range transducers, sized to match the load (Hawkeye 221, 321, or 421, Veris Industries, Portland, OR).
-Mains were monitored to capture total current, voltage, and power in cases where some of the smallest motors were not monitored.
+Energy monitoring studies were performed at seven U.S. cotton gins in four states.
+Current drawn by one phase of each motor (four gins), or each motor above 7.5 kW (10 hp) (three gins: but this captured eighty-five percent of the energy consumed) was sensed continuously for one or two seasons.
+The majority of motor loads were monitored using loop powered, 4-20mA output, selectable current range (0 - 30/60/120 Amps) split core current transducers (Hawkeye 921, Veris Industries, Portland, OR).
+Larger motors were monitored with similar but single range transducers, sized to match the load (Hawkeye 221, 321 or 421, Veris Industries, Portland, OR).
+Mains were monitored to capture total current, voltage and power in cases where some of the smallest motors were not monitored.
 Values corresponding to motor current were recorded using data loggers (model 34970A with 34908A switch units, Agilent Technologies, Santa Clara, CA) or a modular data logging system (model CR1000, Campbell Scientific, Logan, UT).
-Each value was recorded at frequent intervals (from 2-6 sec).
+Each value was recorded at frequent intervals (from two to six seconds).